Learn how to grow a garden from kitchen scraps. It’s a great gardening activity for kids and also a great way to reduce your food waste.

 There are many different fruits and vegetables that can be grown from scraps and it is a great way to teach children the benefits of growing your own fruits and vegetables.

 Using your leftover scraps of fruits and veggies to create more is an easy process that the kids can help with.
 The process is simple and usually only involves replanting the seeds or letting them sit in a few inches of water to help the roots grow before planting them.

-How to Grow Fruit and Vegetables from Scraps
+How to Grow a Garden from Kitchen Scraps

 Here are some of the best fruits and vegetables that the kids can help you grow from your leftover kitchen scraps.

 Fresh green onions can be used in different recipes or as toppings for your favorite dishes.
 Before you throw out the scraps, keep the white part of the green onion (the bulb) and place it in a dish with a small amount of water.
 Keep it in a sunny place (like a windowsill) and let the roots continue to grow.
 You will want to change out the water regularly so that it has fresh water and then once you get a good root system showing you can plant the onions in your garden or in a container.